A Nature Lover's Itinerary: Jekyll Island Activities

 After working up a sweat, enjoy lunch in a casual, coastal outdoor setting at The Wharf, where you can fill up on fresh salads, gourmet sandwiches, and hand-crafted cocktails while overlooking the river.

-Then, spend a couple hours feeling the wind in your hair as you sightsee on two wheels.
-Jekyll Island offers more than 20 miles of paths and trails, which wind along scenic beaches, around sand dunes and past Jekyll Island attractions and historic sites.
+Then, spend a couple of hours feeling the wind in your hair as you sightsee on two wheels.
+Jekyll Island offers more than 20 miles of paths and trails, which wind along scenic beaches, around sand dunes, and past Jekyll Island attractions and historic sites.
 Rent a beach cruiser, and relish a leisurely ride around the island.
 While you’re cycling, take some time to stop and enjoy the many beaches, from the romantic Driftwood Beach to the popular beach at Great Dunes Park.

 For an early dinner, indulge in an elegant yet casual dining experience at Eighty Ocean Kitchen & Bar, an oceanfront restaurant on Jekyll Island with a second-story outdoor deck to die for.

 Then, experience one of the most memorable Jekyll Island activities possible: horseback riding along the beach to watch the sunset.
 Marvel at the natural beauty as you ride through maritime forests, past the salt marshes, and along Driftwood Beach as the sky fills with delicate washes of oranges and purples.